Photo Search with Face Detection

 - Compute embeddings for each face.

-- We export the following fields to a table in Postgres with PGVector:
+- Export following fields to a table in Postgres with PGVector:

 - Filename, rect, embedding for each face.